DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: Performance Evaluation

-\item \textbf{Impact of Different Poisoning Attack in IID:} To evaluate the robustness of various defense mechanisms under IID data settings, we examine the performance of all methods against four representative poisoning attacks: Label Flipping, Fang, Min-Max, and Min-Sum, each conducted with a 40\% adversary ratio.
-Results are illustrated in Fig. \ref{fig:iid} for both MNIST and Fashion-MNIST datasets.
+To comprehensively evaluate the robustness of DP2Guard, we compare all defense methods against four representative poisoning attacks: Label Flipping (LF), Fang, Min-Max, and Min-Sum, with malicious-client ratios ranging from 10\% to 40\%.
+Experiments are conducted on MNIST, Fashion-MNIST, and CIFAR-10 datasets under both IID and Non-IID settings.
+The results are summarized in Table \ref{tab:def_per_iid} and Table \ref{tab:def_per_noniid}.

-\textbf{Under the Label Flipping attack}, most defense methods on the MNIST dataset remain effective and achieve high accuracy.
-As illustrated in Fig. \ref{fig:labelMNIST}, MultiKrum exhibits noticeable fluctuations during training, indicating limited stability.
-In contrast, DP2Guard maintains a smooth and stable learning trajectory, demonstrating strong robustness to poisoned label information.
-On the more challenging Fashion-MNIST dataset, as shown in Fig. ~\ref{fig:labelFashion}, both FedAvg and MultiKrum exhibit slow convergence, while DP2Guard achieves stable convergence and reaches a final accuracy of 78.4\%, outperforming existing baselines in both robustness and learning efficiency.

-\textbf{Under the Fang Attack}, which involves highly adaptive gradient manipulation, the results shown in Fig. \ref{fig:fangMNIST} and ~\ref{fig:fangFashion} illustrate that DP2Guard consistently outperforms all baselines.
-On MNIST, it converges early and achieves 94.26\% accuracy, whereas FedAvg completely fails, dropping to 10.24\%.
-Similar trends are observed on Fashion-MNIST, where DP2Guard achieves 79.4\%, while ShieldFL, FLTrust, and DnC converge more slowly and to lower accuracies.
-Although MultiKrum offers some robustness, its accuracy fluctuates heavily and remains notably lower than other defenses.

-\textbf{Under the Min-Max attack}, which disrupts the aggregation process by maximizing the global loss while minimizing local objectives, DP2Guard continues to exhibit strong robustness, as illustrated in Fig. \ref{fig:maxMNIST} and \ref{fig:maxFashion}.
-On the MNIST dataset, it achieves rapid convergence in the early stages and reaches a final accuracy of 95.5\%, outperforming FedAvg (79.85\%) and MultiKrum (85\%), the latter of which suffers from instability during training.
-ShieldFL also performs well, achieving 95.32\% accuracy, though slightly lower than DP2Guard.
-On Fashion-MNIST dataset, DP2Guard maintains its advantage, reaching a final accuracy of 79.97\%, while FLTrust, ShieldFL, and DnC lag behind both in convergence speed and final performance under this type of optimization-based poisoning attack.